phreeza/manuscript_axon_potentials/doc/manuscript.md

 ==============

-Extracellular field potentials (EFPs) in the brain were long thought to be primarily synaptic in origin [@BuzsAki2012Origin].
-However, a number of recent data analysis and modeling studies have shown that active, non-synaptic membrane currents can play a role in generating EFPs [@Reimann2013Biophysically].
+Extracellular field potentials (EFPs) in the brain were long thought to be primarily synaptic in origin [@Buzsaki2012Origin].
+However, a number of recent data analysis and modeling studies have revealed that active, non-synaptic membrane currents can play a role in generating EFPs [@Reimann2013Biophysically].

 It has been shown [@Kuokkanen2010Origin], that with sufficient spatial and temporal